converged-computing/fluxnetes/README.md

 Fluxnetes enables is a combination of Kubernetes and [Fluence](https://github.com/flux-framework/flux-k8s), both of which use the HPC-grade pod scheduling [Fluxion scheduler](https://github.com/flux-framework/flux-sched) to schedule pod groups to nodes.
 For our queue, we use [river](https://riverqueue.com/docs) backed by a Postgres database.
 The database is deployed alongside fluence and could be customized to use an operator instead.

 **Important** This is an experiment, and is under development.
 I will change this design a million times - it's how I tend to learn and work.
 I'll share updates when there is something to share.
 It deploys but does not work yet!
+See the [docs](docs) for some detail on design choices.

 ## Design

-Fluxnetes builds two primary containers:
+Fluxnetes builds three primary containers:

- - `ghcr.io/converged-computing/fluxnetes`: contains the core kube-scheduler, with fluxion added as an in-tree plugin, and the core scheduling logic changed to remove the single pod queue.
+ - `ghcr.io/converged-computing/fluxnetes`: contains a custom kube-scheduler build with flux as the primary scheduler.
  - `ghcr.io/converged-computing/fluxnetes-sidecar`: provides the fluxion service, queue for pods and groups, and a second service that will expose a kubectl command for inspection of state.
+ - `ghcr.io/converged-computing/fluxnetes-postgres`: holds the worker queue and provisional queue tables

 The overall design is an experiment to blow up the internal "single pod" queue, and replace with using the fluxion (Flux Framework scheduler) instead.
-For this prototype, we will implement a queue service alongside Fluxion, and the main `schedule_one.go` logic will assemble groups (where a group can be a single pod) and then, upon reaching a minimum number of members, move to the official queue.
+For this prototype, we will implement a queue service alongside Fluxion, and the main `schedule_one.go` logic interacts with this setup to assemble groups and submit them to the queue manager, ultimately to be run on the Kubernetes cluster.

-The current design reproduces what fluence does, however we use the default PodGroup abstraction provided by Coscheduling.
-This experiment will not be attempting to replace every functionality in the current Kubernetes ecosystem, but to provide a means to experiment with new ideas for scheduling.

 ## Deploy